riteshch123/data-science-programming-/README.md

 # data-science-programming-
-This repository will contain college-time projects related to data science and programming or erb development type of stuff.
+This repository will contain college-time projects related to data science and programming or web development type of stuff.